SavinduHerath/test/README.md

 I wanted to test git
 --------------------

-This is a test repo
+- This is a test repo
+- So I test on this